 Drag and drop EOB files from any payer.
 PDF, scanned paper, or digital.
 Upload one at a time or batch-process hundreds.
 Email auto-forwarding is also available.

-The AI identifies paid amounts, allowed amounts, adjustment codes, denial reasons, patient responsibility, check numbers, and service line details.
+Lido identifies paid amounts, allowed amounts, adjustment codes, denial reasons, patient responsibility, check numbers, and service line details.
 No templates needed.

 Get clean, structured output in Excel, CSV, or JSON.
 Import directly into your practice management or billing system.
 Use the API for fully automated workflows.